-The Islas del Golfo de California Biosphere Reserve — with its over 240 islands — is located between the rocky and arid peninsula of Baja California, the vast desert of Sonora, and the abundant mangroves of Sinaloa.
-The area is rich in endemism and presents a great biologic and ecologic wealth of major economic importance for the country.
+The Islas del Golfo de California Biosphere Reserve, with its over 240 islands, is located in northwestern Mexico between the rocky and arid peninsula of Baja California, the vast Sonoran Desert and the abundant mangroves of Sinaloa.

-The rich and well-preserved Archipelago is an important area for bird’s reproduction refuges and as a corridor of migrating species.
+The rich and well-preserved Archipelago is an important area for bird reproduction refuges and as a corridor of migrating species.
 The area is rich in endemism and presents a great biologic and ecologic wealth of major economic importance for the country.

-Human population surrounding the Gulf of California is approximately 487,000 (1995) people, located mainly in Guaymas, Mazatlan, La Paz and San Felipe.
+Human population surrounding the Gulf of California is approximately 487,000 people, located mainly in Guaymas, Mazatlan, La Paz and San Felipe.
 More than 700 nomadic 'Seris' and 'Konnak' indigenous people (1995) live in Isla Tiburon and San Esteban engaged in fisheries, handicrafts and traditional knowledge and practices systems.

 The islands are arid and abrupt, with irregular coastlines, steep cliffs of varying heights and some of their beaches are sandy, gravelly or pebbly but most of them are rocky.
-They are included in the Sonora Desert and approximately 665 species of plants have been identified.
+They are included in the Sonoran Desert and approximately 665 species of plants have been identified.